Claudio Castagnoli: Real Americans (2013–2014)

 In May, Cesaro started a feud with Sami Zayn in NXT, where the two held some of what would later be considered the best matches of 2013.
-On 22 May episode of NXT, Zayn scored an upset victory over Cesaro in his debut match.
+On the 22 May episode of NXT, Zayn scored an upset victory over Cesaro in his debut match.
 Cesaro later defeated Zayn in a rematch on the 13 June episode of NXT.
-On 17 June episode of Raw, Cesaro became an associate of Zeb Colter.
-Colter and Cesaro went on to justify their alliance by saying that Cesaro was the ultimate (legal) immigrant and thus a superior American.
-Cesaro unsuccessfully challenged Bo Dallas for the NXT Championship on 3 July episode of NXT.
-At Money in the Bank on 14 July, Cesaro and Colter's fellow client Jack Swagger competed in the World Heavyweight Championship Money in the Bank ladder match, but were both unsuccessful as the match was won by Damien Sandow.
-The following night on Raw, Cesaro and Swagger, now billed as "The Real Americans", teamed together in a losing effort to The Usos.
-On 21 August episode of NXT, Cesaro defeated Zayn in a two-out-of-three falls match to conclude the feud.
+On the 17 June episode of Raw, Cesaro began to work with Zeb Colter and Jack Swagger as The Real Americans.
+On the 21 August episode of NXT, Cesaro defeated Zayn in a two-out-of-three falls match to conclude the feud.

 On 15 September at the Night of Champions pre-show, The Real Americans competed in a #1 contenders Tag Team Turmoil match for the WWE Tag Team Championship, in which they were the last team eliminated by The Prime Time Players (Darren Young and Titus O'Neil).
-On 6 October at Battleground, The Real Americans defeated Santino Marella and The Great Khali.
 At Hell in a Cell on 27 October, they lost to Los Matadores (Diego and Fernando).
 The following night on Raw, The Real Americans defeated WWE Tag Team Champions Cody Rhodes and Goldust in a non-title match.
 On 18 November Raw, a fan handed out a hundred simple black and white signs on standard printer paper with the words "Cesaro Section" printed on them.
 A group of fans held them up together in Cesaro's match and this made it to air and was remarked on by the commentators, as well as by Cesaro himself after the show; this was picked up by other fans, and the Cesaro Section phenomenon quickly spread from there to other arenas and events."